mstruk/strimzi-kafka-operator/topic-operator/design/topic-store.md

-# Topic store (new Kafka Streams based implementation) - design document
+# Topic store (a new, Kafka Streams based, implementation) - design document

-Topic store represents a persistent data store where the operator can store its copy of the topic state that won't be modified by either K8S or Kafka.
+Topic store represents a persistent data store where the operator can store its copy of the topic state that won't be modified by either Kubernetes or Kafka.
-Currently we have ZooKeeper based working implementation, but with ZooKeeper being removed as part of KIP-500, we decided to implement the store directly in/on Kafka, its Streams extension to be exact.
+Currently we have a working ZooKeeper based implementation, but with the ZooKeeper being removed as part of KIP-500, we have decided to implement the store directly in/on Kafka - its Streams extension to be exact.

-TopicStore interface is a simple async CRUD API.
+The TopicStore interface represents a simple async CRUD API.

 ```
 interface TopicStore {